Luccadr/Luccadr/README.md

  </p>
  <p align='center'>
   My name is Lucas Dziewulski Ribeiro,
-  I currently work with finance and analytics.
-In 2020 I started studying Data Science and Python and I'm looking for more experiences and learning.
+  My backgroung is related to controller, economics, investments and data visualization.
+I currently work with finance and analytics, but in 2020 I started studying Data Science, SQL and Python; and I'm looking for more experiences and learning.

   I would like to invite you to visit my repositories where you can find some of my projects that I have studied over the years